-Statement No. 72 - Fair Value Measurement and Application.
-The provisions of this statement are effective for financial statements for reporting periods beginning after June 15, 2015.

-Statement No. 73 - Accounting and Financial Reporting for Pension and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provision of GASB Statements No. 67 and No. 68.
-The provisions of this statement are effective for fiscal years beginning after June 15, 2015 - except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of GASB Statement No. 68, which are effective for fiscal years beginning after June 15, 2016.

-Statement No. 74 - Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
-The provisions of this statement are effective for fiscal years beginning after June 15, 2016.

-Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefits Other Than Pension Plans.
-The provisions of this statement are effective for fiscal years beginning after June 15, 2017.
+- 1. Statement No. 72, "Fair Value Measurement and Application."
+The requirements of this Statement are effective for financial statements for fiscal years beginning after June 15, 2015. - 2.
+Statement No. 73, "Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements No. 67 and No. 68."
+The requirements of this Statement are effective for financial statements for fiscal years beginning after June 15, 2015 except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement No. 68, which are effective for fiscal years beginning after June 15, 2016. - 3.
+Statement No. 76, "The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments."
+The requirements of this Statement are effective for financial statements for fiscal years beginning after June 15, 2015. - 4.
+Statement No. 79, "Certain External Investment Pools and Pool Participants."
+The requirements of this Statement are effective for financial statements for fiscal years beginning after June 15, 2015, except for the provisions in paragraphs 18, 19, 23-26 and 40, which are effective for reporting periods beginning after December 15, 2015.